[BETA] Vizio SmartCast Display Driver

 - If enabled, Debug Logging can generate a copious amount of log data especially during status refreshes.
 This is by design to assist with troubleshooting during the beta test period.
 If enabled, it will disable itself after 30 minutes.
 Unless you are experiencing a specific issue, I recommend leaving this setting disabled.

-- Testers needed for Channel Set and Change Input.
+- Testers needed for Channel Set functionality.
 I wrote this against my display (E60-E3) which does not have an integrated tuner.
 I'll need testers to assist by providing JSON output from the channel portion of the API so I can parse it properly.
 I'll provide a modified driver to collect this data when I begin to add that functionality to the driver.
-Similarly, the inputs on my display may not be the same as other displays and I'll need to collect JSON data for that output as well.

 - My goal for this driver is to have it work as universally as possible with as many SmartCast enabled display models as possible.
 As result, it may not ever control that one specific feature you're looking for, especially if it's unique to your display model.
 Feel free to ask politely but understand that I may politely decline.